peacing/bkds-datachallenge-singman-paul/bds-stats.md

 95% of the data points to fall within a two std. dev range, and 99.7% to fall within a three std. dev range.

+#### Q4

+**a: Given N(100, 16) data, what percentile is 116?**
+The z-score for 116 is: (116 - 100)/16 = 1
+Looking up this z-score in a normal distribution table shows that this score is in the 84th percentile.

+#### Q5
+If we find a silver coin in the first drawer, we know that we opened a drawer in either cabinet B or C. If it was cabinet B we will find a silver coin in the other drawer.
+If it was cabinet C, we will find a gold coin in the other drawer.

+Therefore we have a 1/2, or 50% chance that the other drawer contains a silver coin.